IDEAL Community Action's experience of strategic review

 Forget about the strategy, business plan and theory of change: start with what you want to do and why

 This is about the big decisions.
 The ones that keep you up at night but also get you out of bed each morning.
 The way these decisions are taken often feels out of control, inexplicable and the consequences frequently attributed to personalities, errors of judgement or lack of proper planning.
 So what needs to happen to take back control?
-And in a short, focussed time frame?
+And in a short, focused time frame?

 First, be clear as to what you think these big issues are all about.